About

 Today

-The project has taken several forms in the past, but today, it is mainly hosted through this website, IcelandicNow.com.
+The project has taken several forms in the past, but today, it is hosted through this website, IcelandicNow.com.
+It hosts a free course, numerous articles on grammar and vocabulary, and more!

 The Future

 There was, and still is, a serious lack of good Icelandic learning resources to learn from.
-I plan to grow the project into the foreseeable future by adding both more free and paid materials and features as time goes on.
+I plan to grow the project into the foreseeable future by adding more material and features as time goes on.
 As of today, I plan to add PowerPoints, videos, and, eventually, entirely new courses.

 As of today, the project is a one-man operation.
 I do all the research, write the articles, and create all other materials myself.
 I always try to have others check over my work, but I only do so with short-term and project-specific volunteers.
 In the future, I would like to recruit some more semi-permanent aides, but this has not yet come to fruition.
-If this opportunity interests you, please get in contact using the information at the top of the page.
+If you're interested in this opportunity, please get in touch using the information at the top of the page.

 My goal is, as it always has been, to be the best place to learn Icelandic on the internet.
 This will never change.